asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

     	print(len(urs))

 ### Downloading additional files
-Some product types, such as S1 Bursts or Opera RTC products, have several files that can be downloaded.
+Some product types, such as SLC Bursts or Opera-S1 products, have several files that can be downloaded.
 We can specify which files to download by setting the `fileType` and using the `FileDownloadType` enum class.

 Additional files are stored in this array: